 Company ID in ConnectWise

 If you have the sync set to insert companies into ConnectWise, those companies will be created with a Company ID that follows this format: EA EACustomerID.
-In the below example, the e-automate customer ID is 33095.
+In the example below, the e-automate customer ID is 33095, and so the Company ID is set to EA 33095.

-The Company ID field is only touched upon the insert of new companies into ConnectWise.
-It is possible to change the company ID after the company has been created, doing so may affect the linking of newly created customers in e-automate if the Company ID is changed to a value that matches an existing e-automate customer number.
+The Company ID field is only touched by the sync when a new company is inserted into ConnectWise.
+It is possible to change the company ID after the company has been created; doing so may affect the linking of newly created customers in e-automate if the Company ID is changed to a value that matches an existing e-automate customer number.
+For example, a company in ConnectWise has the Company ID changed to AW02.
+If a new customer record is created in e-automate with the customer number of AW02, and the customer record in e-automate is not linked to a company in ConnectWise using the custom property for the Company RecID, the sync will match the new customer in e-automate to the existing company in ConnectWise and update all information in ConnectWise to match the new customer in e-automate.

 Account ID in ConnectWise